Customer Loyalty & Rewards

 Is demographics a factor?

 Most research on gamification has focused on workplace employees.
 An increasing number of companies are using gamified elements to boost employee engagement and productivity.
-Therefore, a substantial amount of study is oriented around the adult workforce.
+Bear in mind also that most loyalty programmes require a minimum age of 18.

 Challenges of Gamified Loyalty Programmes